 October 6, 2014

 FOR IMMEDIATE RELEASE

 Los Angeles, CA - On The Ground Floor (OTGF) is pleased to present a group exhibition of new works featuring a global assortment of video artists who push the boundaries of the moving image.
-"Electric Walls" will run from September 27 - November 8, 2014 with an Art Opening & Happy Hour Event on September 27th from 7pm - 9pm.
-LA Mixologist Courtney Jean will craft specialty cocktails inspired by the show.
+"Electric Walls" will run through November 8, 2014.

 "Electric Walls" features seven artists and two collectives: Redell & Jimenez, Tamara Cedré, Isabelle Lutz, Krefer & Turca, Mauricio Sanhueza, John Smither, Roland Wegerer, Adam Yasmin, and Black Leader.
 Their combined works form a concert display of rhythm, sensuality, satire, and digital interactions showing through light boxes, projections, and monitors in conjunction with photographs, paintings, or installations.

 On The Ground Floor was established in the spring of 2014 as a gathering space for the exhibition and celebration of new works of art and contemporary culture.
 Located at 3616 Mount Vernon Drive, LA, CA 90008, on the ground floor of a two-story residence in the View Park district of Los Angeles.
 OTGF hosts salons, talks, and parties that unite emerging artists with art enthusiasts, budding and seasoned collectors, and our South LA community at large.

 Admission for the Electric Walls: Art Tour & Talk is $18.
 Upcoming Events include a Closing Party on November 8, 2014.
 Please visit our Calendar for more details.